github/docs/content/pages/setting-up-a-github-pages-site-with-jekyll/testing-your-github-pages-site-locally-with-jekyll.md

 3. To preview your site, in your web browser, navigate to `http://localhost:4000`.

 {% note %}

-**Note**: If you are using Ruby 3.0 and Jekyll v4.2.x or older, you will need to add the gem "webrick" to your project's Gemfile and run `bundle install`
+**Note:** If you are using Ruby 3.0 and Jekyll 4.2.x or older, you will need to add the `webrick` gem to your project's Gemfile prior to running `bundle install`.

 {% endnote %}

 ## Updating the {% data variables.product.prodname_pages %} gem